We Specialize in Helping People with Financial Problems

 Filing Chapter 7 bankruptcy is the quickest way to obtain a fresh start on your life.
 Unlike Chapter 13, Chapter 7 is a financial snap-shot of your life, and all debts arising before that snap-shot in time are wiped out.

-Immediately – Meet with your attorney for a free consultation to discuss your situation.
-If you think you may need the help of a bankruptcy attorney, please do not hesitate to take advantage of a free case evaluation, as the timing of your petition has substantial consequences.
+Immediately – Meet with your attorney for a consultation to discuss your situation.
+If you think you may need the help of a bankruptcy attorney, please do not hesitate to take advantage of a case evaluation, as the timing of your petition has substantial consequences.

 Within Days – You will receive a questionnaire to fill out, which must be filled out completely, as the bankruptcy code requires all of this information prior to filing.
 You will also need to complete your pre-bankruptcy credit counseling requirement with a U.S. Trustee approved agency.
 Don’t worry, these are very plentiful, and we can give you recommendations.